 Fourth, Beijing aims to buttress the renminbi’s international role without questioning the dollar’s current primacy.
 Reinforcing a network of international swap arrangements under which renminbi can be exchanged for local currencies can serve the purpose of strengthening countries’ reserve positions.
 It can also provide back-up renminbi liquidity needed in coming years to help settle foreign nations’ trade, investment and capital market obligations denominated in the Chinese currency.

 Fifth, China needs to adapt its planning to a possible sharpening of anti-Beijing action from the US in both trade and investment.
-Such moves, which would heighten fears of world protectionism, would reflect Washington's perception that China is gaining unfair advantages from international trading and financial arrangements.
-As well as castigating China's large bilateral surplus on US trade, Washington is intensely suspicious of China's policies on the Belt and Road initiative financing Eurasian trade and transport links, alleging that these discriminate against US companies and interests.
+Such moves, which would heighten fears of world protectionism, would reflect Washington’s perception that China is gaining unfair advantages from international trading and financial arrangements.
+As well as castigating China’s large bilateral surplus on US trade, Washington in intensely suspicious of China’s policies on the Belt and Road initiative financing Eurasian trade and transport links, alleging that these discriminate against US companies and interests.

 As another prime example, news emerged last week that the Trump administration is demanding the World Bank reconfigures lending to China as the condition for a capital rise.
 Washington claims China undercuts western policies and gains undue influence by using US-backed World Bank money to expand its own lending to diverse emerging market economies.
 Chinese officials reject the charge, saying it shows the US does not understand how the World Bank works.